racine-p-a/rs_comic_shrinker/README.md

 # rs_comic_shrinker

 The main objective of this code is to reduce heavily the size of your comic/manga collection.
 You can divide its size up to 10 times !
+The application itself should not weight more than few MegaBytes and use much of you CPU.

 Another benefit would be to convert your files to open-source format (`CBR` files uses *winrar* which is proprietary code).